 You’re paying forward, but your wallet isn’t taking the heat.
 The cost of our donation sandwiches is not rolled into the price you pay.
 But the money you put through our stores keeps business rolling and product flowing to our non-profits partners.

-Variety, nutrition, and convenience are balanced with affordability.
+When choosing the products available to our partners, variety, nutrition, and convenience are balanced with affordability.
+Almost every product that we offer can either be utilized as a sandwich ingredient or is necessary for safe food handling.
+We offer proteins, fresh produce, breads and grains, condiments, cooking aids, shelf-stable items, dairy products and operational supplies that keeps their kitchens running smoothly!
 We regularly assess how our products are working for our partners and incorporate their feedback as to which products are most helpful for their organization.

 If you’re looking for the secret sauce, it’s partnership.
 In order to do good and do well, we put our time and energy into what we do best.
 For us, that means running successful craft casual restaurants that turn customers into contributors.
 For non-profits, it means working towards a cause to create positive results in the community.